Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Discussion

 \section{Discussion}

 We have shown various monotonicity properties of the generalized bunching probability.
 Through these monotonicity properties, we argue that the generalized bunching probability provides useful partial information about the indistinguishability of many bosons.
-We leave open the problem of whether the generalized bunching probability for uniform states is Schur convex for a given visible unitary.
+We leave open the problem of whether the generalized bunching probability for uniform states is Schur convex for a given visible unitary, rather than averaged over all visible unitaries.
+We also leave open the following problem: Let $k \le m$, let $\bm{i}$ be a list of $n$ distinct indices from $[m]$, let $\lambda, \mu \vdash n$, and let $L=\mathrm{dim}(\mathcal{H}_H)$ be such that $L \ge \mathrm{len}(\lambda), \mathrm{len}(\mu)$.
+Does $\lambda \trianglerighteq \mu \implies w(k|\rho_{\bm{i}, \lambda})\ge w(k|\rho_{\bm{i}, \mu})$ (Def.~\ref{def:refinementofpartitions}, Def.~\ref{def:partiallylabelledstate}, Eq.~\ref{eq:meangenbunchdef}) follow from Thm.~\ref{thm:meangenbunchsuremajorization}?